Russia’s invasion of Ukraine is a major reason that US drivers are paying record prices for gasoline. But it’s not the only cause of the spike.

 Russia is one of the largest oil exporters on the planet.
 In December it sent nearly 8 million barrels of oil and other petroleum products to global markets, 5 million of them as crude oil.

 Very little of that went to the United States.
-Europe got 60% of the oil and 20% went to China in 2021.
-But oil is priced on global commodity markets, so the loss of Russian oil affects oil prices around the globe, no matter where it is used.
+In 2021 Europe got 60% of the oil and 20% went to China.
+But oil is priced on global commodity markets, so the loss of Russian oil affects prices around the globe no matter where it is used.

 China lockdowns ending